-This Greek Lentil Soup (called Fakes Soupa, or Faki, in Greek) is my all time favorite lentil soup recipe.
-It’s healthy, hearty, plant-based/vegan, and packed with flavor from fresh herbs and fire-roasted tomatoes.
-And the best part: it’s finished off with a generous amount of pure extra-virgin olive oil and red wine vinegar (yes, vinegar!) at the very end, which add a punch of both flavor and nutrition.
+This Greek Lentil Soup (called Fakes Soupa in Greek) is my all time favorite lentil soup recipe.
+It’s healthy, hearty, plant-based/vegan, and packed with flavor from fresh herbs and lots of garlic.
+It’s made in one pot and it’s inexpensive to make!
+And the best part: it’s finished off with a generous amount of pure extra-virgin olive oil and red wine vinegar (yes, vinegar!) at the very end, which is what makes this Greek lentil soup…Greek!

 This lentil soup recipe is simplicity at its best.
-It was one of my favorite things to eat growing up, and it’s the perfect thing to eat with some crusty, buttered bread on a cold fall or winter evening.
+It was one of my favorite things to eat growing up, and it’s now my older daughter’s most requested meal (I know, that surprised me too).
+It’s the perfect thing to eat with some crusty, buttered bread on a cold fall or winter evening.

 This lentil soup is the epitome of healthy Mediterranean food.
 The Mediterranean diet is known for its plant-based, olive oil rich recipes.
 Whether you follow a plant-based diet, or are strictly vegan, or eat meat every day, I promise you’ll fall in love with this delicious and hearty Greek lentil soup!

-As with other legumes, however, lentils can cause some unpleasant digestive issues.
-This is easily remedied by soaking them, which I DO recommend (even though the package of lentils and other recipes may tell you it’s not necessary).
+As with other legumes, lentils can cause some unpleasant digestive issues.
+This is easily remedied by soaking them (even though the package of lentils and other recipes may tell you it’s not necessary).

-Just cover the lentils with plenty of water in a bowl or container, and allow them to soak up the water for 2-3 hours (up to overnight).
+Just cover the lentils with plenty of water in a bowl or container, add a tablespoon of salt, and allow them to soak up the water for 1-3 hours at room temperature (or overnight in the fridge).
 The good thing is they don’t need to soak for as long as other legumes, since they are so small.

 What soaking the lentils does is begins the germination process, which breaks down some of the complex sugars, which is what makes legumes difficult to digest.
 It also makes the cooking time of the lentils so much shorter- this soup only needs about 30 minutes to simmer until it’s done!